lu-ci/apex-sigma/COMMANDLIST.md

-`>>quote`  |  Gives a random quote.  |  `>>quote` `>>rip`  |  Generates a tombstone with the mentioned users avatar.  |  `>>rip @person` `>>ronswanson`  |  Outputs a random Ron Swanson quote.  |  `>>ronswanson` `>>sbo`  |  For playing soundboard items.
-No list for possible choices exists yet, but soon.
-Take a look at our github to find all the soundfiles.  |  `>>sbo ow/dva/nerf this`
-`>>xkcd`  |  Outputs a random xkcd comic.  |  `>>xkcd` `>>yomomma`  |  Provides a random Yo Momma insult.  |  `>>yomomma`
+`>>quote`  |  Gives a random quote.  |  `>>quote` `>>rip`  |  Generates a tombstone with the mentioned users avatar.  |  `>>rip @person` `>>ronswanson`  |  Outputs a random Ron Swanson quote.  |  `>>ronswanson` `>>xkcd`  |  Outputs a random xkcd comic.  |  `>>xkcd` `>>yomomma`  |  Provides a random Yo Momma insult.  |  `>>yomomma`
 ###GAMES